Soultrace vs 16Personalities: Two Approaches to Personality

 The Philosophical Difference

-16Personalities answers: "Which of 16 types are you?"
+16Personalities answers: "Which of 32 type variants are you?"

 Soultrace answers: "What's the probability distribution across your personality patterns?"